signals-protocol/signals-v0/website/docs/market/settlement-pipeline.md

 ## Enabling claims

 As soon as settlement finishes, each winning position is immediately claimable.
-Owners can call `claimPayout` to receive principal plus winnings (rounded according to the CLMSR spec) and burn the position NFT.
+Owners can call `claimPayout` to receive their payout (rounded according to the CLMSR spec) and burn the position NFT.
 There is no expiry window, but keeping claims current helps analytics and treasury reconciliation.

 ## Transparency and monitoring

-- Deployment manifests under `deployments/environments/` show every contract address involved in settlement.
-- Verification tools such as `verification/check-market-pnl.ts` and the public subgraph reconcile payouts against the CLMSR model.
+- Settlement transactions and `claimPayout` events remain on-chain, giving the community a permanent audit trail.
-- Incident response playbooks require pausing the market if the oracle feed is unavailable or inconsistent; traders remain safe because funds never leave the pool without a verifiable close.
+- If the oracle feed is unavailable or inconsistent, operations pause the market so funds stay inside the pool until a verifiable close arrives.

 For the trader-facing walkthrough, see [Settlement & Claims](../user/settlement.md).
 For the mechanism guarantees that bound maker loss, review [Safety Bounds & Parameters](../mechanism/safety-parameters.md).